industrial-edge/reference-architecture-for-industrial-ai-on-azure/.github/ISSUE_TEMPLATE/bug_report.md

 ## Version of the used components

-Which versions of the Industrial Edge components did you use? e.g.
+Which versions of the Industrial AI application did you use? e.g.

-- Industrial Edge Device: V1.2.0-56
+- AI Inference Server: V2.0.0
-- Performance Insight: V1.2.0
+- AI Model Manager: V1.2.0
+- AI Model Monitor: V1.0.0
 - ...

 ## Steps to reproduce